RfidResearchGroup/proxmark3/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/5117/badge.svg)](https://scan.coverity.com/projects/proxmark3-iceman-fork)

+## Coverity Scan Config && Run

+Download the Coverity Scan Self-buld and install it.
+You will need to configure  ARM-NON-EABI- Compiler for it to use:

+:: Configure
+cov-configure --comptype gcc --compiler  /opt/devkitpro/devkitARM/bin/arm-none-eabi-gcc

+::run it (I'm running on Ubuntu) cov-build --dir cov-int make all UBUNTU_1404_QT4=1

+:: make a tarball
+tar czvf proxmark3.tgz cov-int

+:: upload it to coverity.com

+## Whats changed?

 Whats in this fork?
 I have scraped the web for different enhancements to the PM3 source code and not all of them ever found their way to the master branch.
 Among the stuff is